Dew Tour

-The Dew Tour is an extreme sports circuit organized by the Adventure Sports Group, a subsidiary of American Media, LLC.
+The Dew Tour is an extreme sports circuit organized by Coalition 375 LLC, an alliance of elite action sports experts.

 History

 The tour was announced in late 2004, and made its debut in Louisville, KY in June 2005.
 The tour then made stops in Denver, Portland, Oregon, and San Jose, California, and wrapped up its inaugural season in Orlando, Florida, in October that year.
 In its first year, the tour was a major success and returned to those five cities in 2006.

 In 2007, the tour replaced their Louisville, Denver and San Jose stops with events in Baltimore, Cleveland, and Salt Lake City.
 They did return to Portland and Orlando that year.
 The Salt Lake City event brought an overall attendance record to the tour.
 In 2009, the tour was trimmed down to four events for the BMX and skateboard athletes, and three stops for the FMX riders.
 The tour left Baltimore and Cleveland and brought two sanctioned events to Chicago for BMX, and to Boston for skateboarding.
 The tour continued to return to Portland, Salt Lake City, and Orlando.
 In 2010, the tour relocated its final event in Orlando to Las Vegas, due to the closure of the Amway Arena.
 In 2011, the tour was reduced to four stops: Ocean City, Maryland, Portland, Salt Lake City, and Las Vegas.
 A new event, in skateboard bowl, was introduced in Ocean City.

 The first Winter Dew Tour, a spin-off focusing on winter sports, was held in late 2008–early 2009 with events in snowboarding and freestyle skiing.
 The tour made stops at the Breckenridge Ski Resort, Mount Snow, Northstar California.
 During the 2010–2011 season, the tour returned to Breckenridge, but moved its Vermont stop from Mount Snow to the Killington Ski Resort, and the Tahoe event to Snowbasin in Ogden, Utah.

 The Dew Tour was originally formed as a joint venture between NBC Sports and Live Nation.
 In 2008, NBC sold a stake in the series to MTV Networks, forming a new joint venture Alli to manage the series, and broadcasting events on MTV2.
 Following the acquisition of NBC Universal by Comcast, MTV sold its stake back to NBC in June 2011, with events being aired on NBCSN and Comcast SportsNet networks.

 For 2012, the Dew Tour introduced a brand new tour format.
 It was reduced to three stops from four, with two summer events in Ocean City and San Francisco, and one winter event in Breckenridge; management argued that the increased saturation of extreme sports events made it harder to attract athletes to participate.
 Streetstyle and big air events were also introduced in San Francisco and Breckenridge respectively.
 Although total attendance and television viewership was down for the season, the average attendance rose, and viewership of digital content also increased.